Wakayama Prefecture

 The Choishi Michi: The Sacred Pilgrimage to Koyasan

 Koyasan is one of the most famous tourist place in Kansai region.
-While today getting there is pretty easy as most people just take the Nankai Line, and then the cable car to the temple complex, for many centuries, people had to walk to the top of the mountain!
-The most famous of these old trails to Koyasan is the main route, the Choishi Michi [町石道].
-Created by none other than the founder of Koyasan, Kukai, this trail is still popular for many people visiting Koyasan every year.
+While today getting there is pretty easy as most people just take trains to the temple complex, for many centuries, people had to walk to the top of the mountain!
+The most famous of these old trails to Koyasan is the Choishi Michi.

 About the Choishi Michi

 The Choishi Michi starts from Jison-in Temple in the small town of Kudoyama, and leads all the way to the Daimon Gate at the top of Koyasan (20km), and then to the Okuno-in ( and additional 4km).
-If you walk entire trail, it would take 7 to 8 hours.
-When this trail in turn also got registered as a World Heritage site in 2005 when this trail was registered as World Heritage, the trail became very popular for people to hike to Koyasan.
+If you walk entire trail, it will take 7 to 8 hours.
+However, there are no cliffs or steep terrain, so you probably don’t need any heavy gear.

 Choishi